 Most of the time you will find that tea bags are much more cost-effective or cheaper compared to loose leaf tea.
 Because of the quality and the scraps used for tea bags, these tend to be much more affordable than loose leaf tea.
 Plus, the convenience factor of tea bags is huge!

 Tea Bags vs Loose Leaf Tea: What’s Better?

 There’s obviously a big difference here in price but you get what you pay for, right?
+The big factor in how each is priced is the processing.
+There is more attention to detail when it comes to processing loose leaf tea leaves than tea leaves in tea bags.

-The biggest factor of all, besides quality, the convenience factor.
-Obviously with loose leaf tea you have to do a bit more to drink your tea.
-You’ll need tools like tea infusers or filters similar to this here in order to separate your tea from the loose leaves.
-This may cause more of a headache than anything if you’re looking to simply get a quick tea ready to go in 5 minutes or less.
+Obviously with loose leaf tea, you have to do more to drink your tea.
+You’ll need tools like tea infusers or filters like this.
+This may cause more of a headache than anything if you’re looking to get a quick tea ready to go in 5 minutes or less.

 3 Best Loose Leaf Tea Brands